Start a tradition worth keeping… Leeds Heritage Theatres presents Wintertime. Find out more.

 “We thought we really wanted to just open up a Broadway show, have it be successful, and we thought we could do that,” explains Trey Parker, sat in the studio where he makes the satirical cartoon South Park with his work partner Matt Stone.
 “But we didn’t think it would be this.
 We did have some confidence in it, but we didn’t think it would be this.”

 In many ways, The Book of Mormon’s kinship to the South Park oeuvre is quite clear.
-There are few musicals on the main stage which make eye-popping jokes about cannibalism, rape, AIDS and FGM and the medicinal virtues of having sex with frogs.
-Yet it’s also a classic coming-of-age tale, even a (platonic) love story, which pays tribute to many of the musical greats — no surprise when you consider that Parker has been a musicals nut since childhood (he eventually converted Stone).
+There are few musicals on the main stage which make eye-popping jokes about cannibalism, rape, AIDS, FGM, and the medicinal virtues of having sex with frogs.
+Yet it’s also a classic coming-of-age tale, even a (platonic) love story, which pays tribute to many of the musical greats – no surprise when you consider that Parker has been a musicals nut since childhood (he eventually converted Stone).
 They co-wrote The Book of Mormon with Robert Lopez, who was making a name for himself in musical theatre as the co-creator of Avenue Q.

-Aficionados of the genre will easily spot tributes to The Music Man, The Sound of Music, King and I and to The Lion King.
+Aficionados of the genre will easily spot tributes to The Music Man, The Sound of Music, The King and I and The Lion King.
 However, The Lion King this is not: The Africa which Price and Cunningham arrive in, two perky 19-year-olds from Salt Lake City, is more a sun-drenched Armageddon.
 Reaching an understanding with it – and with their faith, and with each other – is the crux of the show.

 “It’s really two kids coming out of high school, basically going out into the world, and thinking they’ve kind of got it and they know it all,” spells out Parker.
 “And getting their asses handed to them.
 And I think anyone around the world can relate to that a little bit.”
 Indeed for most viewers, the most shocking thing about The Book of Mormon won’t be its humour, but its heart.
 The show thrives on a kind of bromance as the two Elders – bustling, bright-eyed, all-achieving Price, and the schlubby, eccentric, prone-to-lying Cunningham – are lumped together and make the most of it.

 In 2003 Parker and Stone went to see the musical Avenue Q. The pair, who loved it, were surprised to see a thank you note to them in the programme, from a man they had never met: Lopez.
-The New Yorker, who had co-written the show, and has since gone on to write the music for Frozen, and become the rare recipient of an EGOT (winner of an Emmy Award, Grammy Award, Oscar, and Tony Award), was expressing gratitude to them for their South Park movie, the musical film (for which Parker got an Oscar nomination for Best Song in 1999), had been a major inspiration to him.
+The New Yorker, who had co-written the show, and has since gone on to write the music for Frozen and become the rare recipient of an EGOT (winner of an Emmy Award, Grammy Award, Oscar, and Tony Award), was expressing gratitude to them for their South Park movie, the musical film (for which Parker got an Oscar nomination for Best Song in 1999), had been a major inspiration to him.
 The three met afterwards and had a casual chat about the projects they’d like to do next.
 What Lopez admitted floored them: “I’d love to do something on Joseph Smith, and Mormons…?”

 “We grew up with Mormons,” shrugs Parker, “we had Mormon friends, my first girlfriend was Mormon.
 I mean, it’s weirder that Bobby had a fascination.”
 “For us it was next door, but he grew up in New York City,” laughs Stone.
 Yet Lopez, like them, was drawn to the outlandishness of the Smith story too.
 In short, the trio had a shared sensibility.